matias-ortubia/ppm_bmp_filters/README.md

 It's important that the input file have .PPM or .BMP extention.

 ### Output
-In a simmilar way, use the '-output' flag as follows:
+In a similar way, use the '-output' flag as follows:

 ```bash
 -output [output_file_name]